 Curators of Cuba| Episode 5: McLeavey Gallery with Darryn George

 In episode #5 of a filmed conversation series with the galleries and artists that help make Cuba Street, Te Aro, Wellington area as dynamic as it is, Suzanne Tamaki talks to Grace Ridley-Smith and painter Darryn George (7.24min).
 McLeavey Gallery is something of an icon in Cuba Street, present here upstairs for 52 years, and Darruyn george has been showing with the gallery for more than 20 of those.
 Grace speaks about her connection to the gallery since childhood, and Darryn both his special relationship with the gallery and a bold change in his painting practice.
-His exhibition All Kinds of Trees runs until April 27.
+His exhibition All Kinds of Trees ran from 3 June to 27 June 2020.

 Curators of Cuba| Episode 4: Robert Heald Gallery with Richard Frater

 When you visit or work in a gallery space, time can slow down.
 There’s often none of the ‘jump cut’ distraction with street traffic of a high street retail space.
 In episode #4 of Curators of Cuba we fall in line with that slowing down, with a look around Robert Heald Gallery.
 Mark Amery talks to gallerist Robert Heald who is celebrating 10 years in the Left Bank off Cuba Mall and recently moved into larger upstairs premises and we start with a look around Brittle Star an exhibition of the work of self taught artists James Castle, Susan Te Kahurangi King, and Melvin Way, curated by Richard Bryant.
 Then Mark talks to Richard Frater in Berlin (9.33min) about his exhibition What remains of a naturalist, running from 22 May to 20 June 2020.